haath/Commander.NET/README.md

 variable is checked for the `ICommand` interface.
 If the command type implements said interface, then the `ICommand.Execute()` is called on that object.

-The `object parent` argument that is path to this method, is the - already initialized - object, through which this command was called.
+The `object parent` argument that is passed to this method, is the - already initialized - object, through which this command was called.
 In our example, this argument will contain the `Git` object.

 ```csharp